Top Things Impacting LA CRE Market

 Smaller specialized retailers are having difficulty keeping shelves fully stocked as compared to the larger institutional retailers, who have access to various submarkets throughout the country.
 The one who can bring products faster to customers is the one winning the war on supply chain shortages.

 Plus, due to the increased competition from industrial facilities by others like investors, manufacturers, service trade companies, or office end-users, the surge for properties both for lease and purchase remained extremely low.
-Now with inflation ticking higher and increased cost of development entwined with high labor costs makes the process to bring new industrial properties is a daunting task but possible.
+Now with inflation ticking higher and the increased cost of development entwined with high labor costs the process of bringing new industrial properties is a daunting task but possible.

 5. The Wacky and Insane City Proposed LA legislation